 Jess was a music teacher in Australia then worked as a Teaching Assistant in London before joining the TDT in 2014.
 A Politics and English Literature Graduate (University of Wollongong), Jess now supports schools through professional development audits while also developing and delivering Lesson Study training.

-A former primary school teacher through Teach First, Maria joined the Trust in the summer of 2016 having also worked as a communication officer for an NGO in Peru.
-Maria is a Modern Foreign Languages graduate and has tutored secondary students one-to-one for language GCSE and A-Level exams.
+A former primary school teacher and participant of the Teach First leadership development programme, Maria joined the Trust in the summer of 2016 having also worked as a communication officer for an NGO in Peru.
+Maria has a degree in Modern Languages (Spanish and Italian) from Durham University and has tutored students one-to-one for language GCSE and A-Level exams.

 Phil is an assistant head teacher with responsibility for eLearning at Cramlington Learning Village.
 The school has had a fantastic ICT journey which began well over a decade ago and has led to an international reputation for effective and innovative use of technology for learning.
 He has been appointed as the lead teacher for the UK in a EU-led Creative Classrooms project and is a Google Certified teacher.
 Phil has been seconded part time with the Teacher Development Trust as North East regional lead for our TDT Network programme.